thomas-dsl-johnson/COFFEE/README.md

 sudo docker rm food_container
 ```

-n.b.
-For my use case, I worked on a virtual machine which I sshed into.
+View report from remote (I am working on a virtual machine which I ssh into):

-View report from remote:
 ```
 # Assume ./vector_add.report.prj/ is where the report is located in docker
 # Assume 12.345.678.90 is your machine